padok-team/docs-terraform-guidelines/terragrunt/adr-terragrunt.md

 ### Terramate

-[Terramate](https://github.com/mineiros-io/terramate) looks like Terragrunt but is today less adaopted and battled proof than Terragrunt.
+[Terramate](https://github.com/mineiros-io/terramate) looks like Terragrunt but has less adoption inside the community.

 ### Pulumi